Ismail821/uvm_verification_ahb_apb_bridge/README.md

 - ahb_apb_bridge_single_read_test.sv: Does a single read to any randomly selected Apb Slaves through the DUT.
 - ahb_apb_bridge_single_write_test.sv: Does single write to any randomly selected Apb Slaves through the DUT.
 - ahb_apb_bridge_random_test.sv: Does Random Read/Write to any randomly selected Apb Slaves through the DUT, it can include burst write and burst read too.

+The Sequence generaes the Random  sequence with given constraints while the driver maitains the protocol by asserting the signals at appropriate time